Table of Contents

 Mix Shyonak bark powder, dry ginger powder and jaggery in equal amount.
 Make pills of about 5g and take thrice a day with Dashmula decoction/Kwath for 2-3 weeks.

-The bark powder should be taken in dose of 1/4g thrice a day.
+The bark powder should be taken in a dose of 1/4g thrice a day.

 Recommended dose of Roots:5-10 g. in powder form;25-50 g. in decoction.